freeCodeCamp/i18n-curriculum/curriculum/challenges/chinese-traditional/08-data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer.md

 |  4 |    28 | Private          |   338409 | Bachelors   |              13 | Married-civ-spouse | Prof-specialty    | Wife           | Black  | Female |              0 |              0 |               40 | Cuba             | <=50K    |
 ```

-你必須使用 Pandas 來回答以下問題：
+You must use Pandas to answer the following questions:

-- 這個數據集中每個種族有多少人？ 這應該是一個以種族名稱作爲索引標籤的 Pandas 系列。 （`race` 欄）
+- How many people of each race are represented in this dataset?
+This should be a Pandas series with race names as the index labels. (`race` column)
-- 男性的平均年齡是多少？
+- What is the average age of men?
-- 擁有學士學位的人的百分比是多少？
+- What is the percentage of people who have a Bachelor's degree?
-- 受過高等教育（`Bachelors`、`Masters` 或 `Doctorate`）且收入超過 50K 的人佔多大比例？
+- What percentage of people with advanced education (`Bachelors`, `Masters`, or `Doctorate`) make more than 50K?
-- 沒有受過高等教育且收入超過 50K 的人的比例是多少？
+- What percentage of people without advanced education make more than 50K?
-- 一個人每週最少工作多少小時？
+- What is the minimum number of hours a person works per week?
-- 每週工作最少小時數的人中有多少人的工資超過 50K？
+- What percentage of the people who work the minimum number of hours per week have a salary of more than 50K?
-- 哪個國家/地區的收入 >50K 的人口比例最高，該比例是多少？
+- What country has the highest percentage of people that earn >50K and what is that percentage?
-- 找出印度收入 >50K 的人最受歡迎的職業。
+- Identify the most popular occupation for those who earn >50K in India.

 Use the starter code in the file `demographic_data_analyzer.py`.
-Update the code so all variables set to `None` are set to the appropriate calculation or code. 將所有小數四捨五入到最接近的十分之一。
+Update the code so all variables set to `None` are set to the appropriate calculation or code.
+Round all decimals to the nearest tenth.

-## 開發
+## Development

 Write your code in `demographic_data_analyzer.py`.
 For development, you can use `main.py` to test your code.

-## 測試
+## Testing

-The unit tests for this project are in `test_module.py`. 爲了你的方便，我們將測試從 `test_module.py` 導入到 `main.py`。
+The unit tests for this project are in `test_module.py`.
+We imported the tests from `test_module.py` to `main.py` for your convenience.

-## 提交
+## Submitting

-複製項目的 URL 並將其提交給 freeCodeCamp。
+Copy your project's URL and submit it to freeCodeCamp.

-## 數據集源
+## Dataset Source

 Dua, D. and Graff, C. (2019). <a href="http://archive.ics.uci.edu/ml" target="_blank" rel="noopener noreferrer nofollow">UCI Machine Learning Repository</a>.
 Irvine, CA: University of California, School of Information and Computer Science.

 # --hints--

-它應該通過所有的 Python 測試。
+It should pass all Python tests.

 ```js